 A brief diversion from the waterfall is taken to hike a short distance towards Mount Whymper and the trail junction which leads through Prospectors Valley to the late Fay Hut about 12 KM (7.5 miles) further north-west along Tokumm Creek.
 On this short diversion there is an encounter with a young deer foraging solo.
 A bonding moment occurs when, after quiet, calming conversation, a slow approach is attempted.
 Unusually, the deer reciprocates and a few minutes are enjoyed together at close quarters before the deer leaves to continue the day.
 These close encounters are always magical.
 Deer like me because our ears are the same size.

 The June 2013 floods, as well as doing extensive damage, have taken a toll on the comfort and confidence of Calgary residents.
 There is a partial preoccupation with getting back to a new normal.

 Today was about leaving that all behind for a few hours.
 Today's time hiking in the mountains completed two short and spectacular hikes, in the mountains of two different National Parks in two different Canadian Provinces.
-The Castle Mountain Fire Lookout is in Banff National Park in Alberta and Marble Canyon is in Kootenay National Park in British Columbia.
+The Castle Mountain Fire Lookout is in Banff National Park in Alberta and Marble Canyon is in Kootenay National Park in British Columbia, Canada.
 Like any hiking day it has provided one step towards finding the new normal.